 - Production bug queue: This is simply the open number of production bugs.
 They should be prioritized and each team should strive towards that magical “zero.”
 Watch this metric carefully because high numbers of bugs breed complacency.
 The team might start working on new features while ignoring old bugs.
 The end result?
 Spotty quality and dissatisfied clients.

 - Security metrics such as endpoint incidents.
 This metric looks at the number of endpoints such as devices and workstations that have been infected during a certain timeframe.
 Spikes in this metric point to faulty security protocols and warrant the team’s careful review.
 Another security metric is MTTR (mean time to repair) which is simply the time between finding a security breach and deploying a fix.
 Essentially, can the team fix bugs, and can they do it faster over time.
 Security is often overlooked, but the damage done to the client and your brand in the event of a breach is substantial.

 - Open pull requests: With this metric you’re looking at the number of pull requests that have not been closed.
 These requests are how a developer requests the team look at changes made within a repository.
 This gives the team and managers a chance to review and adjust the changes and perform other actions.
 This metric is valuable because it affects throughput and can boost delivery time.
 It also uncovers shortcomings in your code review processes, allowing you to pull in more resources if needed.

 Throughout this metrics-review process, remember that the customer experience and fulfilling their needs is the paramount goal.
 If your metrics look great for the delivery of things the client doesn’t really want, then you can’t really claim success.
 Make sure the metric improvements and adjustments pay off in terms of client satisfaction, which is the measurement that really matters.

-Looking for help with your vital software metrics?
+Looking for help with your vital Software Development Metrics?
 Sphere provides expertise into the entire software development process, including how to leverage metrics for optimal efficiency and performance.